giantswarm/docs/src/content/getting-started/capa-wlcluster-creation/index.md

 ```
   kubectl apply -f cluster.yaml
 ```
-You can check that the cluster has been properly created using `kubectl get clsuters` in the management cluster.
+You can check that the cluster has been properly created using `kubectl get clusters` in the management cluster.
 ```
 kubectl get clusters -n org-YOUR_ORG
 NAME    PHASE         AGE     VERSION